-Regional Service and Strategic Initiative Program Allocations Consistent with Task Force Recommendation in Table 3 Fund regional services that focus on superior medical training, oversight, and improvement; innovative programs and strategies; regional leadership, effectiveness and efficiencies; and strengthening community interactions and partnerships 12 Enhance programs to meet regional needs 13 Support existing and new strategic initiatives that leverage previous investments made to improve patient care and outcomes including: Continue implementing next stages of ECHO (formerly Vulnerable Populations) and PRIME (formerly AEIOU) Develop 1 new initiative focused on Emergency Medical 12, 14
+Regional Service and Strategic Initiative Program Allocations Consistent with Task Force Recommendation in Table 3 Fund regional services that focus on superior medical training, oversight, and improvement; innovative programs and strategies; regional leadership, effectiveness and efficiencies; and strengthening community interactions and partnerships 12

-&lt;sup>29 This is a \$0.9 million increase in the average unit allocation from the 2020-2025 EMS levy.
+&lt;sup>31 This is a \$0.9 million increase in the average unit allocation from the 2020-2025 EMS levy.
 As indicated by Executive staff, the increase above inflation includes funding to cover increased number of paramedic students and equipment.